emann615/Investigating-with-Splunk/README.md

 **Q5) What is the command used to add a backdoor user from a remote computer?**

-Query: index=main
--	Add CommandLine to selected fields. o	19 values o	One value show to command used to create the A1berto user.
+Add **CommandLine** to selected fields.

+There are 19 values in the CommandLine field.
+One of the values shows a command used to create the A1berto user.

 **A5) C:\windows\System32\Wbem\WMIC.exe" /node:WORKSTATION6 process call create "net user /add A1berto paw0rd1**

 **Q6) How many times was the login attempt from the backdoor user observed during the investigation?**

-Query: index=main “A1berto”
+Use the following search query: `index=main “A1berto”`

--	Check the Category field to see if there is anything indicating a login. o	There is not.
+Check the Category field to see if there is anything indicating a login.
+None of the values indicate an attempted login.

--	You can also check the EventID field. o	There is no EventID indicating a login for A1berto.
+You can also check the EventID field.
+None of the EventIDs indicate a login for A1berto.

 **A6) 0**

 **Q7) What is the name of the infected host on which suspicious Powershell commands were executed?**

-Query: index=main powershell
+Use the following search query: index=main powershell

--	Check the Hotname field.
-o	James.Browne is the only hostname.
+Check the Hostname field, and you wil see James.Browne is the only hostname listed.

 **A7) James.Browne**

 **Q8) PowerShell logging is enabled on this device.
 How many events were logged for the malicious PowerShell execution?**

-Query: index=main PowerShell EventID=”4103”
+Use the following search query: index=main PowerShell EventID=”4103”
--	4103 is the EventID for PowerShell logging enabled.
+* The 4103 EventID indicates PowerShell logging enabled.

--	79 events are returned in the results.
+79 events are returned in the results.

 **A8) 79**

 **Q9) An encoded Powershell script from the infected host initiated a web request.
 What is the full URL?**

--	Look at the full PowerShell command.
--	There is a long string of Base64 code.
+Look at the full PowerShell command and you will see a long string of Base64 code.

--	Decode the string in Terminal.
--	Examine the decoded information.
+Decode the string in **Terminal**, and examine the decoded information.

--	You will find what looks like the end of a URL and a strig of base64 code in front of it.
+You will find what looks like the end of a URL and a strig of base64 code in front of it.

--	Decode the sting to get the rest of the URL path.
+Decode the string to get the rest of the URL path.

 **A9) hxxp[://]10[.]10[.]10[.]5/news[.]php**